openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 *Only spec.provisioningNetwork=Disabled mode will be accepted in the Provisioning CR.*

-If any other provisioningNetwork mode is set, the CBO webhook will refuse the change in the usual case, but if defined before upgrading the operator, the Reconcile loop must always validate the Provisioning CR.
+If any other provisioningNetwork mode is set, the CBO webhook will refuse the change in the usual way, but if defined before upgrading the operator, the Reconcile loop must always validate the Provisioning CR
+(by setting ClusterOperator/baremetal condition[InvalidConfiguration] = true ).

 Note: